Chunyu-Lin-bjtu/autoware-wiki/Contribution-Rules.md

 #### Global Variables

-We should not use global variables unless they are really needed.
-Instead, we should use classes or structs to hold variables.
-Even for libraries, we do not recommend using global variables.
+You should not use global variables unless they are really needed.
+Instead, you should use classes or structs to hold variables.
+Even for libraries, you do not recommend using global variables.
 In C++, you can use methods.
 In C, you can use pointers or references for function arguments.

 Besides in using global variables, you should take care of thread-safe implementation for multi-threaded programs as global variables may be accessed simultaneously among threads.
 In ROS, particularly, there are many other threads running in background (e.g., polling threads for subscribing to topics).
 Thus, you should avoid using global variable as much as possible, though you can use mutual exclusion to ensure thread-safe implementation if you really need global variables.

 #### Arguments and Return Values

 Function calls without arguments or without return values (i.e., void types) are difficult to test, because the results of function calls are all indirect and not visible from the function callees.
-Therefore we should make functions declared with specific arguments and meaningful return values so that a unique set of arguments always leads to the same result.
+Therefore you should make functions declared with specific arguments and meaningful return values so that a unique set of arguments always leads to the same result.

 #### Naming